Tomographic beta-gamma spectroscopy of nuclear beta decay: Introduction

 \section{Introduction}

-Understanding of nuclear $\beta$ decay evolves with our knowledge of atomic, nuclear, and particle physics.
-From Rutherford's discovery of $\beta$-rays, to Fermi's $\beta$ decay theory, to parity non-conservation, to the prosperous neutrino physics research, $\beta$ decay is at the centre stage of fundamental physics research.
-More recently, $\beta$ decay is used to constrain the neutrino wavepackets~\cite{Smolsky:2024uby}, test the CKM matrix unitarity~\cite{Towner:2010zz}, probe new electro-weak coupling~\cite{Burkey:2022gpb}, and measure the neutrino mass~\cite{KATRIN:2024cdt}.
+Our understanding of nuclear $\beta$ decay has evolved alongside advances in atomic, nuclear, and particle physics.
+From Rutherford’s discovery of $\beta$ rays, through Fermi’s theory of $\beta$ decay and the revelation of parity violation, to modern neutrino physics, $\beta$ decay has remained at the centre of fundamental research.
+Today, it serves as a powerful tool to constrain neutrino wavepackets~\cite{Smolsky:2024uby}, test the unitarity of the CKM matrix~\cite{Towner:2010zz}, probe new electroweak couplings~\cite{Burkey:2022gpb}, and measure the absolute neutrino mass~\cite{KATRIN:2024cdt}.

-At the forefront of $\ beta$-decay research is spectroscopy, which includes the measurement of the $\beta$ spectrum ($\beta$ spectroscopy) and the relative intensities of de-excitation $\gamma$ rays ($\gamma$ spectroscopy). $\beta$-spectroscopy includes a wealth of traditional and new experimental techniques, such as ion traps~\cite{Alcala:2025enm}, cryogenic calorimeters~\cite{Pagnanini:2024qmi}, electrostatic filters~\cite{KATRIN:2024cdt}, and cyclotron resonance spectroscopy~\cite{Project8:2022hun}.
-The $\gamma$-spectroscopy is widely used to determine nuclear structure and to identify trace isotopes in materials.
-Total-absorption gamma spectroscopy (TAGS), measuring $\gamma$ rays' total energy with high efficiency and thus avoiding the Pandemonium Effect~\cite{Hardy:1977suw}, has a direct impact on reactor antineutrino flux estimation and nuclear astrophysics~\cite{IGISOL:2015ifm}.
-However, no mature methods exist for a simultaneous $\beta$ and $\gamma$ spectroscopy.
+At the forefront of this research lies spectroscopy—the measurement of $\beta$ spectra ($\beta$ spectroscopy) and the relative intensities of de-excitation $\gamma$ rays ($\gamma$ spectroscopy).
+A wide range of $\beta$ spectroscopic techniques have been developed, including ion traps~\cite{Alcala:2025enm}, cryogenic calorimeters~\cite{Pagnanini:2024qmi}, electrostatic filters~\cite{KATRIN:2024cdt}, and cyclotron-resonance spectroscopy~\cite{Project8:2022hun}.
+Advanced $\gamma$-ray spectrometers, such as GRETA/GRETINA~\cite{PASCHALIS201344} and AGATA~\cite{Akkoyun:2011ft}, provide high-resolution data for nuclear level schemes and structure. $\gamma$ spectroscopy also finds broad applications in trace-isotope detection for environmental monitoring~\cite{IAEAgamma} and in low-radioactivity material screening~\cite{PandaX-4T:2021lbm}.
+Total-absorption $\gamma$ spectroscopy (TAGS), which measures the total $\gamma$-ray energy with high efficiency and avoids the Pandemonium effect~\cite{Hardy:1977suw}, plays a crucial role in reactor antineutrino flux estimation and nuclear astrophysics~\cite{IGISOL:2015ifm}.
+While $\beta$–$\gamma$ timing correlations have been used to improve $\gamma$-spectroscopy quality~\cite{Nishimura:2012mh}, achieving simultaneous precision measurements of both $\beta$ and $\gamma$ spectra remains a major experimental challenge.